arunasurya/bisqtransifex/transifexadmin.md

 Oversee the creation of a comprehensive glossary that is consistent across all core languages and a style guide that can set standards for all translations.

 #### Translator Documentation
-Create documentation that can help new and current translators do their work efficently.
+Create documentation that can help new and current translators do their work efficiently.